Orbital currents in lattice multiorbital systems: Continuity equation, torques, and RKKY interaction

 Utilizing the electron orbital degree of freedom in heterostructures is attracting increasing attention due to the possibility of achieving much larger conversion rates between charge and orbital angular momentum flow compared to the intrinsic electron spin.
 Here, we consider orbital angular momentum currents in a tight-binding multiorbital lattice model and derive their continuity equation.
 From it, we observe that the current is not conserved and apply similar considerations to the recently discovered altermagnets.
 We find nonzero orbital torque terms, elucidate their physical mechanism, and show numerically that they contribute to dampening the orbital angular momentum current flowing in multiorbital heterostructures.
 Moreover, we compute the orbital RKKY interaction and find it exhibits similar characteristics as the orbital angular momentum current mediating it, thus serving as a direct experimental probe of such currents.

 \textit{Introduction.} Using the electron's orbital degree of freedom to induce magnetization dynamics has recently garnered considerable attention \cite{Go2017, Go2021, Atencia2024}, establishing the field of orbitronics.
 Several orbital counterparts to well-known spin effects have been measured, such as the orbital Hall effect \cite{Lee2021, Lyalin2023, Choi2023}, the orbital Edelstein effect \cite{Ding2022, Kim2023, Mendoza-Rodarte2024} and its inverse \cite{ElHamdi2023, Seifert2023}.
 In many cases, these effects are orders of magnitudes greater than the corresponding spin effects.
-Moreover, orbitronics, unlike spintronics, does not require spin-orbit coupling (SOC), and large orbital effects can thus be found in light metals such as Ti \cite{Choi2023}.
-Employing light metals is beneficial from a device perspective \cite{Atencia2024}.
+Moreover, orbitronics, unlike spintronics, does not require spin-orbit coupling (SOC), and orbital effects can be found in light metals such as Ti \cite{Choi2023}.

 Orbital angular momentum (OAM) currents can play a pivotal role in memory devices by their ability to control the magnetization in a nearby ferromagnet (FM) \cite{Go2021}.
 In normal metal (NM)/FM bilayers, the OAM current asserts itself across the interface by applying an orbital torque on the FM.
-Vice versa, pumping the FM can generate an OAM current inside an NM \cite{Hayashi2023}.
+Vice versa, pumping the FM can generate an OAM current inside an NM \cite{Hayashi2024}.
 The orbital torque is often significantly larger than the conventional spin-orbit torque \cite{Lee2021, Hayashi2023a}.
 Moreover, it decays far more slowly inside the FM \cite{Bose2023, Moriya2024}.
 The remarkable control asserted over the interplay of OAM currents and magnetism in these experiments is paving the way for orbital-assisted magnetic random-access memory \cite{Gupta2024}.

 Despite the considerable experimental progress made with OAM currents, our understanding of them is still lacking.
 Fundamental questions pertaining to the conservation of OAM currents remain unanswered.
 As pointed out in Ref.\ \cite{Atencia2024}, this limits our understanding of crucial aspects in orbitronics, such as information processing, OAM transport and orbital Hall effect, and orbital torque generation.
 One feature of non-conservation of OAM without a spin counterpart is the emergence of orbital torsion \cite{Han2022}, found using a momentum-space model mainly applied to a two-orbital system.
 Another is the mechanisms of the angular momentum (both spin and orbital) transfer dynamics in systems with SOC \cite{Haney2010}, viewed through the lens of first-principle calculations \cite{Go2020}.